And welcome back once again, ladies and gentlemen, your guiding light.

 Nobody, it's not saving anybody.

-Well, the people who are not smoking don't have to pay for the money, but in terms of health care costs, it has not helped, as we've documented.
+Well, the people who are not smoking don't have to pay for the money, but in terms of healthcare costs, it has not helped, as we've documented.

-So this magazine then asks, could a similarly concerted effort by government and health organizations make progress against another kind of epidemic, obesity.
+So this magazine then asks, could a similarly concerted effort by government and health organizations make progress against another kind of epidemic, obesity?

-You might there may be signs, obese patients not allowed entry.
+Obese patients not allowed entry.

 Public parks, public swimming.